Department Chair & Professor

 Geography, GIS, and Public Administration programs

 M.Arch.
 Anna University, Chennai, India (Architecture)

 B. Arch.
 University of Madras, Chennai, India (Architecture)

 AICP (2009 to present)

-Dr. Ramasubramanian is the author of two books, Geographic Information Science and Public Participation and Essential Methods for Planning Practitioners: Skills and Techniques for Data Analysis, Visualization, and Communication (with Jochen Albrecht) and numerous peer-reviewed book chapters, journal articles, and conference proceedings.
-She received the 2019 Dale Scholar Prize in recognition of her research that links theory with practice.
+Dr. Ramasubramanian is the author of three books.
+Her latest book, GIS and Housing: Principles and Practices(forthcoming December 1st, 2023) is co-authored with Jochen Albrecht and Deborah Rojas De Leon and is being published by Taylor & Francis (Routledge).
+Previously, she published Geographic Information Science and Public Participation and Essential Methods for Planning Practitioners: Skills and Techniques for Data Analysis, Visualization, and Communication (with Jochen Albrecht).
+She has also published numerous peer-reviewed book chapters, journal articles, and conference proceedings.
+In 2019 Cal Poly Pomona awarded her the Dale Scholar Prize in recognition of her research that links theory with practice.
 As a engaged scholar and educator, Dr. Ramasubramanian is committed to preparing thoughtful and engaged planning practitioners who can work collaboratively to address critical technical and societal challenges while simultaneously addressing issues related to diversity, equity, and inclusion.

 In her research funded by the National Science Foundation, she works with educators and practitioners to empower academic women in the geospatial sciences.